heig-vd-pro2017/projet/NORMES.md

 # Exemple complet
 ```
 /**
- * \brief This class is an example.
+ * @brief This class is an example.
  *
  * Its description continues on multiple lines without any problem.
 However, if a comment seems too long (max.
 120
  * characters), feel free to break the comment in two lines.